- Home

 Exceptions may be made for end-of-life situations.

-All MetroHealth Medical Center inpatient visitors will be required to register at the Information/Welcome desks at the Towers and Emergency Department main entrances.
-Visitors will be required to provide photo identification; a temporary badge will be generated for visitors to wear during the duration of their stay.
+• Visitors will be required to provide photo identification; a temporary badge will be generated for visitors to wear during the duration of their stay.

-Please call 216-778-4428 for visitation information.
+• Post-Partum: Please call 216-778-4578 for visitation information.

 Surgical patients may have one caregiver accompany them to their scheduled procedures.